 Industrial designs (called “Design Patents” in the United States) protect the shape, pattern or ornamental features of a manufactured article.
 Industrial designs are protected by obtaining an industrial design registration (design patent) in that country and have a term of 10 years (14 years for US design patents).

 Registerable Subject Matter

-An industrial design is limited to the aesthetic features of the article that appeal to and are judged solely by the eye.
-The registration may also prevent the use by others from selling articles having designs which substantially similar to the registered industrial design (or design patent).
+An industrial design is limited to the aesthetic features of the article that appeal to, and are judged solely by, the eye.
+The registration may also prevent the use by others from selling articles having designs which are substantially similar to the registered industrial design (or design patent).